 A common misunderstanding stems from questions concerning German or SV registration for dogs born (whelped) outside of Germany.
 Please note, no matter what any breeder tells you, that no puppy who is born in America can be registered with the SV (German) registry.
 Germany has no power to issue SV registration to any dog not whelped in Germany.
 While the SV does offer the service of printing registration documents for other countries (such as USCA) these dogs are not entered into the same registry as dogs that are born in Germany.

 USCA registration documents are only recognized by the USCA and are not usable for any purpose other then entry into USCA sponsored events.
-While some USCA registration documents are printed by the SV (German Shepherd Clubs of Germany) they are NOT “German papers” and in no way are they acceptable in SV events.
+While some USCA registration documents are printed by the SV (German Shepherd Clubs of Germany) they are NOT “German papers”.
 The USCA simply contracts with the SV to print these documents based on the SV’s data.
-Many people believe, partially due to misinformation provided by breeders, that USCA litter papers are the same as SV registration, this is not true, and indeed USCA documents cannot be used for entry into SV events, AKC documents must be used.
+Many people believe, partially due to misinformation provided by breeders, that USCA litter papers are the same as SV registration, this is not true.
 USCA litter papers are printed in the fashion of SV documents and they do contain wonderful information not available on AKC Certified Pedigrees.
 USCA registration documents can also be used for entry into USCA events (conformation shows and breed surveys mainly) but since this registry is not recognized by the FCI they cannot be used for entry into AKC or GSDCA-WDA events.
 This registration document is intended as an “addition” to AKC documents not as a sole form of registration.

 Additionally, the USCA offers an individual registry for the USCA registration of individual dogs (vs. litters of puppies).
 ANY dog with AKC registration is eligible for USCA Individual registration (since the AKC is the FCI accepted registry for America).
 USCA offers two types of individual registration, one processed through the USCA office (in this form they issue a pedigree in the German style) and the latter processed through the SV office (in this form they simply stamp the registration number on your own AKC Pedigree).
 Individual registration also used for entry into USA breed events (conformation shows and breed surveys) but not for entry into non-USCA events.
 All our puppies are eligible for entry into the USCA individual registry.
 For those owners who desire to obtain this registration the following items are needed.
 An AKC Registration Certificate, AKC Certified four generation pedigree.
 All our puppies are tattooed, as is required for USA registration.
 Once the needed documents are obtained by the owner the forms needed for USCA registration can be downloaded along with instructions from the USCA website.
 Be prepared to wait, we have been waiting two years for the last group of papers we sent to USA.